| articles | chronology|

 serious consideration of our request below, and we hope that you will

+respond to us a quickly as possible.
 As you know, we have consistently expressed our opposition to the

 veneration of Christopher Columbus, as well as to all public